All applications should be submitted using our online form.

 Proposals will be evaluated based on:

-- the quality of the project being proposed and the clarity of the project description;
+- the clarity of the project description;

 - whether their goals for the retreat are reasonable and likely to be accomplished;

 - the degree to which the project will benefit the recipient and the larger Stonehill community (e.g. how will the project enhance teaching and learning at Stonehill?); and

 - the likelihood of the project leading to some kind of dissemination to the larger scholarly community (either through publication or presentation)